harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

 being spent and guess with fairly good probability that this is a Lightning channel being closed.
-The funds can then be traced from there, and if it goes to another P2WSH then that is likely to be *another* "private" Lightning channel.
+The funds can then be traced from there, and if it goes to another P2WSH output, then that is likely to be *another* unpublished channel.
 Thus, even unpublished channels are identifiable onchain once they are closed, with some level of false positives.